≡ Menu

 A Lowchen Club of America was formed shortly after.
 The breed was recognized by the American Kennel Club in 1999.

-A black nose and small, dark or light brown eyes.
-His legs and haunches are clipped short and his head is broad and short.
+The Lowchen is only a toy dog and reaches 12 to 13 inches at the shoulder level.
+He weighs only 15 pounds so that you can carry him around.
+He has a short muzzle, a black nose, and small, dark or light brown eyes.
+His legs and haunches are clipped short, and his head is broad and short.
 His ears are small in size and hang down.
-Also, about half of his tail is clipped short.
+Also, about half of his tail is cut short.

 The Löwchen also…